Meldanor/PersonalWebpage/content/projects/2012_my_apo_shunkman.md

 link_to_project = "https://youtu.be/Kb57Nzb-TLQ"
 +++

 Solution for a mandatory tournament in first year in university.
-The game was a bomber man clone and inpsired by previous years I developed a cheating AI using Java reflectons with rage memes.
+The game was a bomber man clone and inspired by previous years I developed a cheating AI using Java reflections with rage memes.